couchmoney

 Are you good at your own game?

 I'm not the best, but I get by.
-My rating is Grandmaster.
-I have fake-dollar winnings of $21,900 with 62 wins from 184 group games.
+My rating is Average.
+I have fake-dollar winnings of $22,600 with 68 wins from 193 group games.

 I had a question that showed the title of the film!